 Enjoyed raw, these bush beans are crunchy and juicy.

-Seeds are tan with speckles, and if left on the plant to mature, can be used as shelling or dry beans.
+Seeds are tan with speckles, and if left on the plant to mature, they can be used as shelling or dry beans.

 Plants are on the large size, reaching 24-30 inches in height at maturity.

-For these plants, more sun exposure will create more striking bean color, so don’t crowd them, and make sure to provide full sun.
+For these plants, more sun exposure will create a more striking bean color, so don’t crowd them, and make sure to provide full sun.

 ‘Dragon’s Tongue’ will be ready to harvest and enjoy in 60 days.